-Before this request can be assessed Appendix A of the distance education procedures must be attached to the Access Request.
+Before this request can be assessed, Appendix A (of this document) must be completed and attached to the access request.

 The parent/carer will be notified of the placement panel outcome and if successful will be invited to enrol at the distance education school.
-Sir Eric Woodward School will complete the final checks of eligibility for this provision before finalising the enrolment.
+The Distance Education Support Unit at Sir Eric Woodward School will complete the final checks of eligibility for this provision before finalising the enrolment.